RoboCup-SSL/ssl-game-controller/README.md

 ## Usage
 If you just want to use this app, simply download the latest [release binary](https://github.com/RoboCup-SSL/ssl-game-controller/releases/latest).
 The binary is self-contained.
 No dependencies are required.

+### Reference Clients
+There are some reference clients:
+ * [ssl-ref-client](./cmd/ssl-ref-client): A client that receives referee messages
+ * [ssl-auto-ref-client](./cmd/ssl-auto-ref-client/README.md): A client that connects to the controller as an autoRef

 ## Development

 ### Requirements